 Q: When will the final exam be held on campus?

-A: There will be two sittings of the final exam, one on August 30 and one on September 13.
+A: There will be two sittings of the final exam, at the end of August/early September.
 Both exams will be held during the evening.
 You will be able to select the exam date that works best for you.

 Q: Where will I get the lectures from?